federico-trotta/federico-trotta.github.io/docs/articles.md

 - How to use Lambda Functions in Python
 - How to use Regular Expressions in Python
 - Ways to Optimize Python Code
+- Flask or Django: Which One Best Fits Your Needs?

 :::{attention}
 The articles are under the publication process.